Vicky Randall

 Vicky Randall (born Mary Victoria Madge; 1945 – 2019) was a professor of political science and feminist scholar.

 Early life and education

 Randall was born in Birmingham on 3 April 1945, to the novelist Inez Pearn (who published under her pen name, Elizabeth Lake) and the poet and sociologist Charles Madge, co-founder of Mass Observation and later Professor of Sociology at the University of Birmingham.

 She studied at King Edward’s School in Birmingham and won a scholarship to Lady Margaret Hall, Oxford, to study English, but decided to go to Cambridge instead to study history at Newnham College.
-She was at Cambridge from 1964-7.
+She was at Cambridge from 1964 to 1967.
 She completed her Master's degree in Russian and Soviet Politics at the London School of Economics in 1968, staying on to complete a Ph.D. on decision-making in local government.

 Career

 While researching her Ph.D. she taught at the Polytechnic of Central London (later to become the University of Westminster) and subsequently at the University of Essex, where she became Professor of Politics.